Alan Carlton

 Chris Nokes

-Chris is Head of Distribution Core Technologies Section at BBC Research & Development.
-With over thirty years' experience in Broadcasting R&D, Chris has been involved in the development of digital television since 1994, including as a key contributor to the DVB-T2 technical study group, and editor of the DVB-T2 specification.
-He is also Chair of the RF Group of the UK Digital Television Group (DTG).
-The work of Distribution Core Technologies Section includes amongst others, projects investigating broadcasting to mobile devices including contributions to 4G/5G standardisation, massive MIMO technology and video compression.
+Chris is a Senior Technical Advisor with Ofcom, investigating broadcasting and media technologies.
+He was previously the Head of Distribution Core Technologies Section at BBC Research & Development.
+With over thirty years' experience in Broadcasting R&D, Chris has been involved in the development of digital television since 1994, including as a key contributor to the DVB-T2 technical study group, and editor of the DVB-T2 specification and Chair of the RF Group of the UK Digital Television Group (DTG).

 Graham has over 20 years’ experience in the satellite industry across the value chain covering satellite design, operations, software / simulation, EEE parts procurement and satellite applications.
 He presently heads the consulting division for Avanti working with business, institutional and residential customers.
 Customers include the European Space Agency, European Union and Technology Strategy Board.
 He chairs the UK Space European Affairs Group, and participates in activities of the European Space Operators Association (ESOA) and Industry Satcom Initiative (ISI).

 Moray Rumney received a BSc in EE from Heriot-Watt University in 1984.
 He joined Hewlett-Packard that year and remained with the company through the transition to Agilent Technologies in 1999 and Keysight Technologies in 2015.
 Moray joined ETSI in 1991 and 3GPP in 1999 where he participated in the development of cellular communications standards and conformance test methods.
 His recent work has focused on radiated test methods for mobile phones.
 He was editor and major contributor to Agilent’s book “LTE and the Evolution to 4G Wireless”.
-Since 2018 Moray has been an independent consultant but still represents Keysight at 3GPP RAN plenary who oversee the development of the 5G radio standards.
-His recent interests include the evolution of the test methods required for 5G to validate that base stations and mobile phones comply with safety regulations.
+From 2018 to 2021 Moray represented Keysight at 3GPP RAN plenary who oversee the development of the 5G radio standards.
+His recent interests include expert witness work, engineering consulting services, and the safety debate around cellular technology including the evolution of test methods to validate that base stations and mobile phones comply with safety regulations.

 Jass Sarai